inversed-ru/Ascension/README.md

 Parameter | Description
 --- | ---
 Algorithm | Optimization algorithm
-⇢ "SA" | Simulated Annealing
+⇢"SA" | Simulated Annealing
-⇢ "GA" | Genetic Algorithm
+⇢"GA" | Genetic Algorithm
-⇢ "LS" | Local Search
+⇢"LS" | Local Search
-⇢ "TS" | Tabu Search
+⇢"TS" | Tabu Search
 NRuns | Number of independent algorithm runs ScoreToReach | The desired value of the score function, can be used by stopping criteria